- Christ-centered (We believe that people are saved by grace through faith in Jesus Christ alone.)

-This statue's subject is the flight to Egypt by Mary, Joseph, and the baby Jesus to Egypt.
+This statue's subject is the flight to Egypt by Mary, Joseph, and the baby Jesus.
 You'll find that bit of history portrayed in Matthew's gospel.

-This sculpture portrays Moses bringing the Ten Commandments given to him by God on Mount Sinai (Exodus)
+This sculpture portrays Moses bringing the Ten Commandments given to him by God at Mount Sinai (Exodus)

 [Blogger Mark Daniels is pastor of Living Water Lutheran Church in Centerville, Ohio.]